9 tips to help prevent identity theft and bring peace of mind

 4. Protect your devices

-Use antivirus and anti-phishing software, firewalls, and ad blockers to protect against cyberthreats.
+Use antivirus and anti-phishing software, firewalls, and ad blockers to help protect against cyberthreats.
 Configure devices to automatically update or notify you when an update is available.
-Avoid accessing sensitive accounts or performing financial transactions on public Wi-Fi—and consider using a virtual private network (VPN) or your mobile service provider’s network to protect your activity from being intercepted.
+Avoid accessing sensitive accounts or performing financial transactions on public Wi-Fi—and consider using a virtual private network (VPN) or your mobile service provider’s network to help protect your activity from being intercepted.

 5. Avoid shady unsecured websites